PearsonEducation/thalassa-http-client/README.md

 ## Client as an Embedded Module

 Using the client from within a node.js application to register your service is simple.
-Pass options via the `opts` object like `new Thalassa.Client(opts)`:
+Pass options via the `opts` object like `new ThalassaClient(opts)`:

-    var Thalassa = require('thalassa');
+    var ThalassaClient = require('thalassa-http-client');

-    var client = new Thalassa.Client({
+    var client = new ThalassaClient({
       apiport: 4445,
       host: 'localhost'
     });